Can sugar shift your mood?

 You know the feeling: you snap your favourite chocolate bar between your teeth and wait for the ‘high’ to begin.
-You think it’s the sugar rush you need, but soon after biting into that chocolatey goodness, you start to feel worse than beforehand.
+You think it’s the sugar rush you need, but soon after biting into that chocolatey goodness, you start to feel worse than before.
 The steep decline of our energy is what creates the illusion that we were ever receiving a boost.
 Sugar is actually responsible for fatigue, reduced alertness and lack of concentration.

 Busting the sugar rush myth

 Universities in Warwick, Berlin and Lancaster collected data across 31 published studies.
-All found that sugar has no direct positive impact on mood.
-Instead, all converged upon similar findings that sugar induces fatigue and concentration issues 30-60 minutes after consumption.
+All studies found that sugar has no direct positive effect on mood.
+Instead, all converged upon similar findings that sugar induces fatigue and concentration issues, 30-60 minutes after consumption.
 Quantities and types of sugars were tested across several of the studies.
 It was found that only the amount of time varied, until energy depletion became evident in participants.
 These studies propose that the ‘sugar rush’ is a myth, a placebo-effect of conscious sugar intake.

 The placebo effect

 Placebos are a delicate subject in the medical world.
-Some doctors support the use of these, while others strongly advise against it because they believe it enables bad habits or dependencies.
+Some doctors support the use of these, while others strongly advise against them, because they believe it enables bad habits or dependencies.
 A placebo is considered a mental illusion.
 The most common use for one is when a patient has convinced himself/herself that a dose of medicine is required in order to produce a particular result.